 Make sure to take the climate and season into account when choosing your shawl.
 If you live in a frigid environment, that easy breezy summer shawl will probably end up in the back of your closet.
 Similarly, if you want a shawl that can double as a chunky winter scarf, you should lean toward thicker stitching and heavier fabrics.
 Learning how to tie a scarf can help you when adding a shawl into your wardrobe as well.

-For hotter climates and summery weather, choose a see-through or loosely knit shawl to complete your summer outfit.
+For hotter climates and summery weather, choose a see-through or loosely knit shawl to complete your summer outfit or any other breathable fabric for summer.
 For maximum versatility, choose a wool knit shawl, which will keep you cool in the summer and warm in the winter.

 Ways to Wear Your Shawl